nbudin/react-blockly/README.md

 ## Example usage

-See `public/index.html` for a fairly full-fledged demo that shows off most of the features of this component.
+See `public/index.html` and `src/dev-index.jsx` for a fairly full-fledged demo that shows off most of the features of this component.

 ## Contributing